Flagstone Mortar Mix

 Mortars that contained traditional lime were often subject to popping, pitting or disintegration if they were not carefully proportioned and mixed.
 Hydrated lime takes the guesswork out of mixing mortar and as such is very user-friendly.

-Hydrated lime is not a necessary mortar ingredient.
+Hydrated lime is not a necessary mortar ingredient, but mortar made with hydrated lime is perhaps the best mortar you can make.
 You can make mortar with just Portland cement, sand and water.

 The mortar that I used to permanently attach the brick and stone to my patios did not contain any hydrated lime.
 But adding hydrated lime to the mortar mix can be very beneficial.